MiminkoMoje/Tutu-Bot/README.md

 NSFW commands,
 plus other goofy but also very useless commands.

+Add the Tutu Bot to your Discord server by visiting my [Tutu Bot Website](https://vasi.epizy.com).
+Keep in mind that the bot isn't always running.
+If you want to host the bot by yourself, make changes or contribute, read below.

 ## Installation

 If you want to see how useless this bot is by yourself, you can clone this repo: